What is the OLLIMove?

 This falls under our OLLIMove (Moving from caring to doing) based around September which includes World Rhino Day and is in Heritage and Tourism month (both of which are inextricably linked).

-In 2023 we needed to maintain the momentum and pass on the 'Baton of Hope' and decided that the complete opposite of accomplished athletes, who have perfected their strengths, would be young primary school children.
-The schools involved in this year's initiative included Grey, Collegiate, Woodrige, Westering and Clarendon Primary Schools.
-These 5 schools received their part of the baton on World Rhino Day 2023 and after an incredible year of passionately and enthusiastically supporting OLLI's goals they reassembled the baton in September 2024.
+In 2023 the 'Baton of Hope' gained fresh momentum and when the OLLI Team decided that the complete opposite of accomplished athletes, who have perfected their strengths, would be young primary school children.
+The schools that have been involved include Grey Junior Boys, Collegiate Junior School for Girls, Woodrige Preparatory School, Westering Primary School, Clarendon Primary Schools, Hermitage House, Capstone, Elsen Academy, Kabega Primary School and Herburt Hurd Primary School.
+These schools receive their part of the baton on World Rhino Day and after a year of supporting OLLI's goals they reassemble the baton in September on World Rhino Day.

 We say children are the future but that could be bleak unless we empower them now to as we say "MOVE from just caring to DOING" because everyone cares but not everyone “does”.
 We challenge the children to consider being EXTRAordinary… to find and use their extra.
 The children are approaching OLLI's goals in different ways but ultimately, they are celebrating rhino and experiencing a form of 'activism', emboldened to use their 'voices' to make a difference and create awareness, to educate and bring about change!